ovh/docs/pages/platform/kubernetes-k8s/resetting-a-cluster/guide.en-gb.md

 ## Objective

-OVH Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
+OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.

-**Find out how to reset an OVH Managed Kubernetes cluster.**
+**Find out how to reset an OVHcloud Managed Kubernetes cluster.**

 ## Requirements

-- an OVH Managed Kubernetes cluster
+- an OVHcloud Managed Kubernetes cluster

 ## Instructions

 ### Step 1 - Ask for cluster reset on the OVH Cloud Manager

-Access our administration UI for your OVH Managed Kubernetes clusters by clicking on the *Platforms and services* menu in the [OVH Cloud Manager](https://www.ovh.com/manager/cloud/)
+Access our administration UI for your OVHcloud Managed Kubernetes clusters by clicking on the *Platforms and services* menu in the [OVH Cloud Manager](https://www.ovh.com/manager/cloud/)

 ![Access to the administration UI](images/resetting_a_cluster-01.jpg){.thumbnail}